Aravind0510/blood_test_analysis/README.md

 4. **Email Functionality**: Integrated SMTP to send emails with recommendations and articles.
 5. **Security**: Employed authentication mechanisms to secure the API endpoints.

+## How I Approached the Task
+1. **Understanding Requirements**  I reviewed the project requirements to identify the main functionalities needed, including PDF analysis, article retrieval, and email notifications.
+2. **Technology Stack**: Chose Flask for the backend due to its lightweight nature and ease of use for creating APIs.
+I also integrated libraries for PDF processing and email functionality.
+3. **Designing the API**: I structured the API to handle file uploads and user requests securely.
+Implemented endpoint for processing blood test reports.
+4. **Data Extraction**: Developed an algorithm to extract and analyze data from the uploaded PDF files, ensuring accurate interpretation of health metrics.
+5. **Web Search Integration**: Implemented a search function to retrieve health-related articles based on the analysis results.
+6. **Email Notifications**: Set up SMTP email functionality to send personalized health recommendations and article links to the user.
+7. **Testing and Documentation**: Thoroughly tested the API for various use cases and documented the setup and usage instructions for ease of understanding.

 ## Setup Instructions

 ### Prerequisites